monaxov/acadia/README.md

 Given that, there is the problem for those who happen to be blind or visually impaired.

 Of course, with  assistive technologies like screenreading program or Braile display those users can get access to the data itself, but   in case of   hundreds and thousands of numbers they are of little help.
-So we need a solution that would provide blind people with alternative of visual representation of numeric data.
+A solution that would provide blind people with alternative of visual representation of numeric data is needed.

 Obviously, if it cannot be visual, it has to be either tactile or aural.
 An aural approach looks like more preferable, because it probably can be implemented without any additional hardware.